 If the REGISTRATION REJECT message is not integrity protected, the UE shall start timer T3346 with a random value from the default range specified in 3GPP TS 24.008 [12].

 The UE stays in the current serving cell and applies the normal cell reselection process.
-The mobility and periodic registration update procedure is started, if still necessary, when timer T3346 expires or is stopped.
+The registration procedure for mobility and periodic registration update is started, if still necessary, when timer T3346 expires or is stopped.

 #27 (N1 mode not allowed).

-The UE capable of S1 mode shall disable the N1 mode radio capability (see subclause 4.9).
+The UE capable of S1 mode shall disable the N1 mode capability for both 3GPP access and non-3GPP access (see subclause 4.9).

+Other values are considered as abnormal cases.
+The behaviour of the UE in those cases is specified in subclause 5.5.1.3.6.

 5.5.1.3.6 Abnormal cases in the UE

 The following abnormal cases can be identified: